Reviews You Can Rely On

 Water Resistance

 A rain pant's primary purpose is to keep its user dry in the rain, whether hiking, backpacking, watching a sporting event, or out walking the dog.
-As a result, this was the most heavily weighted category at 25 percent.
+As a result, this was the most heavily weighted category in our testing.
 Manufacturers use many different waterproof fabrics and construction methods with different design characteristics and, thus, different performance levels depending on the application.
 While each manufacturer conducts a significant amount of testing to quantify exactly how waterproof each fabric is, it's important to understand that all of the pants in this review use waterproof fabric.
 How well they keep us dry is more a matter of design.

 Credit: Zach Joseph Lovell